framp/heroku-buildpack-nodejs/README.md

-Heroku Buildpack for Node.js
+Heroku Nodeps Buildpack for Node.js
 ============================

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps.
+This is a fork of [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Node.js apps which disable npm dependencies installation.
+It has been created because of a npm shortage which make my pushes to heroku to fail.

 The buildpack will detect your app as Node.js if it has a `package.json` file in the root.
 It will use npm to install your dependencies, and vendors a version of the Node.js runtime into your slug.